datopian/portal-data-app-abeelha/src/sea-level-dashboard.md

 ## 🌊 Horizon View - Compact Multi-Dataset Comparison

 This horizon chart shows all three datasets in a compact, layered format.
 Each row represents one dataset (EPA, CSIRO, Satellite), with blue bands indicating the magnitude of sea level rise.
 Darker/higher bands represent higher sea level values.
-All data is displayed in inches (CSIRO and Satellite converted from millimeters).
+All data is displayed in millimeters (EPA converted from inches).

 ```js
 function horizonChart({width} = {}) {